ptfonseca/pcal/README.md

     using a formula from Berger and Delampady (1987)

-  - `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to interpretation scales suggested by Jeffreys (1961) or Kass and Raftery (1995).
+  - `bfactor_interpret()` classifies the strength of the evidence implied by a Bayes factor according to the scales suggested by Jeffreys (1961) and Kass and Raftery (1995).

   - `bfactor_log_interpret()` is similar to `bfactor_interpret()` but
     takes logarithms of Bayes factors as input